 Copy permalink to share

 Hymenophyllum tayloriae Farrar & Raine.
-Gorge Filmy Fern.
-Hab: Spray cliffs near waterfalls, permanently moist ceilings of grottoes in escarpment gorges with high rainfall.
-Dist: This species is endemic to the southern end of the Southern Appalachians (Transylvania, Jackson, and Macon counties, NC, Pickens and Oconee counties, SC, Rabun County, GA, Fentress, Scott, and Sevier counties, TN, and Lawrence, Franklin, and Lamar counties, AL).
+Common name: Gorge Filmy Fern.
+Habitat: Spray cliffs near waterfalls, permanently moist ceilings of grottoes in escarpment gorges with high rainfall.
+Distribution: This species is endemic to the southern end of the Southern Appalachians (Transylvania, Jackson, and Macon counties, NC, Pickens and Oconee counties, SC, Rabun County, GA, Fentress, Scott, and Sevier counties, TN, and Lawrence, Franklin, and Lamar counties, AL).

 Origin/Endemic status: Endemic